 CIERP develops and conducts executive education courses for international environmental and energy practitioners and has a strong reputation for developing effective simulation materials.
 We have offered short tailored courses on international climate negotiations for G77 countries through the G77 Secretariat (2), the United Nations Institute for Training and Research (UNITAR) (2), the Women’s Environment and Development Organization (WEDO), the Sustainability Challenge Foundation, and the National Development and Reform Commission of the People's republic of China.
+We also develop and host in-house programs at the Fletcher School.

 Recently completed courses, workshops, and training sessions include: